rxmario/h1-admin-bot/README.md

 -   Display server status
 -   Autoupdating Leaderboard - Bot will look for any channel containing the word 'leaderboard' and start posting and updating it.
+-   Autoupdating Whitelist - Bot will identify and deny whitelist access for members who left discord.

 ##### Slash Commands